 The Fund concentrates its investments (i.e., holds 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Underlying Index is concentrated.
-As of January 31, 2022, the Underlying Index was concentrated in the biotechnology industry and had significant exposure to the health care sector.
+As of January 31, 2023, the Underlying Index was concentrated in the biotechnology and life sciences tools & services industries and had significant exposure to the health care sector.